-I trained at Autonomous University of Madrid gaining BA (Hons) in History of Art.
+I trained at UAM gaining BA (Hons) in History of Art.
 Before finishing my university studies, I met to the painter Mª Antonia Yanes who encouraged me to keep painting.
 Following my formal education and more courses I studied with the painter Nacho Ramírez, private lessons in his studio during 4 months.
-I also studied at the Carmen López-Nieto Studio during 6 months. my first oil painting (2011) was my last work there before moving to London.
+I also studied at the Carmen López-Nieto Studio during 6 months.
+My first oil painting (2011) was my last work there before moving to London.

 I’m mostly self-taught, when my mood says: “Come on!
 Take the brushes and paint!” and I’ve not stopped to paint since April 2015.

 As a child I used brush stroke with water against a cement wall to create my art pieces; the heat from the sun gave them a temporary life span.

 Today, oil painting is the primary medium of my works.
 I like this technique because of the light, energy, and brightness of its colours, even when I try to soften the range in some paintings.
 I have a particular interest in humans’ ordinary social activities as it is a common theme in most of my paintings.
 Loneliness, isolation, rejection, sorrow… these are the themes in some of my paintings but also show perseverance, self-improvement, tolerance, resilience… just human life.
 The title of each painting reflects its meaning or story behind them.
 I am inspired by the photographs from my travels.
 They serve as a model that represents reprehensible or contradictory situations.

 I paint portraits of ordinary people who represent attitudes or feelings that I admire and have an effect on my emotions.
 My paintings are not a hobby or just a job.
 They are an escape route to find calm and show my emotions and worries through scenes that represent and emphasise my most inner thoughts and experiences that I am very passionate about.